Pramila Jayapal

-Before entering electoral politics, Jayapal was a Seattle-based civil rights activist, serving until 2012 as the executive director of OneAmerica, a pro-immigrant advocacy group.
+Before entering electoral politics, Jayapal was a Seattle-based civil rights activist, serving until 2012 as the executive director of OneAmerica, an immigrant advocacy group.
 She founded the organization, originally called Hate Free Zone, after the September 11 attacks.
-Jayapal co-chaired the Congressional Progressive Caucus from 2019 to 2021, henceforth serving as chair.
+Jayapal co-chaired the Congressional Progressive Caucus from 2019 to 2021, followed by a term serving as Chair from 2021 to 2025.
 She serves on both the Judiciary Committee and Budget Committee.

 Early life and education

-Jayapal was born into a Malayali family in Chennai, India, to Maya Jayapal, a writer, and Jayapal Menon, a marketing professional.
+Jayapal was born into a Malayali Nair family in Chennai, India, to Maya Jayapal, a writer, and Jayapal Menon, a marketing professional.
 She spent most of her childhood in Indonesia and Singapore.
+She can speak Hindi but does not speak Malayalam fluently.
+Jayapal attended Jakarta Intercultural School.
 She immigrated to the U.S. in 1982, at age 16, to attend college.
-She earned a BA from Georgetown University and an MBA from the Kellogg School of Management at Northwestern University.
+She earned a Bachelor of Arts degree from Georgetown University and a Master of Business Administration from the Kellogg School of Management at Northwestern University.

-Jayapal worked for PaineWebber as a financial analyst after graduating from college.
+After graduating from college, Jayapal worked for PaineWebber as a financial analyst.
 At PaineWebber, she began to work on development projects from Chicago to Thailand.
 Later, she briefly worked in sales and marketing for a medical company before moving into the public sector in 1991.

 Early career

 Advocacy work

 Jayapal founded Hate Free Zone after the 2001 September 11 attacks as an advocacy group for immigrant groups.
 Hate Free Zone registered new American citizens to vote and lobbied on immigration reform and related issues.
 It successfully sued the Bush Administration's Immigration and Naturalization Services to prevent the deportation of over 4,000 Somalis across the country.
-The group changed its name to OneAmerica in 2008.
+In 2008, the group changed its name to OneAmerica.
 Jayapal stepped down from her leadership position in May 2012.
-In 2013, she was recognized by the White House as a "Champion of Change."
+In 2013, she was recognized by the White House as a "Champion of Change".

-On June 29, 2018, Jayapal participated in Women Disobey and the sit-in at the Hart Senate Office Building to protest the Trump administration's “zero-tolerance” approach to illegal immigration.
+On June 29, 2018, Jayapal participated in Women Disobey and the sit-in at the Hart Senate Office Building to protest against the Trump administration's "zero-tolerance" approach to illegal immigration.
 The protest resulted in the arrest of over 500 people, including Jayapal.
 She said she was "proud to have been arrested" for protesting the administration's "inhumane and cruel" policy.